pretix/pretix-docs/docs/tutorial/getting-started.md

     The short form cannot be changed without you contacting customer support and our team putting a significant amount of work into it.

-The name of the company, association or institution that we want to organize events for goes in the field on the top right.
+The "full name" field is meant for the name of the company, association or institution that we want to organize events for.
-Below that, we are going to enter a short form of the organization's name.
+The "address short form" field is for a short form of the organization's name.
-This short form will be used for the URL where our events can be found.
+This short form will be used for the URL under which our events can be found.
 For this tutorial, we are going to create an account for our Example Organization.
-So we will enter "Example Organization" into the company name field, and "ex-org" into the short form field.
+So we will enter "Example Organization" into the full name field, and "ex-org" into the address short form field.
 This means that our organizer's profile and all the events we are going to create will be found at [https://pretix.eu/ex-org/](https://pretix.eu/ex-org/) in the future.

-It is also possible to use a custom domain.
-Using a custom domain with pretix would mean simply proceed with signup now and contact the team afterwards via email (support@pretix.eu) or phone (+49 6221 32177-50)

 {% include "note-short-form.md" %}